 “We get good, safe, reliable accommodations at a fair price,” says Burrell.

 For $54.50 per person per night, the team has four bedrooms, two bathrooms, a kitchen and a living room all to themselves.
 They can get to their performance venue in under 15 minutes, and the group appreciates that there are good restaurants, a mall and a grocery store minutes from their accommodations.

 “It’s great.
 With the full kitchen, we can fill the fridge right up while we’re here,” says Greg Mueller, the spokesperson for the four-man team, which includes himself, Andrew Cyrus, Richard Smith and Guy Jackson.

-The other benefit of staying in Residence is that campus gym facilities are a big step beyond what any hotel can provide, and guests get a 25 per cent discount on day passes with Recreation.
+The other benefit of staying in Residence is that campus gym facilities are a big step beyond what any hotel can provide, plus guests get a 25 per cent discount on day passes with Recreation.

 Stampede is indeed a busy time for Residence Services staff.
 According to Ashley McLellan, administrative assistant at the front desk, some days as many as 200 people will check in at a time.